 There are a wide range of external factors that can affect someone’s relationship with food and their body.

 - Diet culture.
-One of the cultural factors contributing to eating disorders is or a system of beliefs that idolizes thinness and puts foods in a hierarchy.
+One of the cultural factors contributing to eating disorders is diet culture, or a system of beliefs that idolizes thinness and puts foods in a hierarchy.
 Diet culture is alive and well in our modern, westernized society.
 Parents, teachers, coaches, and even doctors are influenced by it, and are vulnerable to sending explicit and implicit messages to children – even if they don’t intend to.

-- Media and social media. is a major disseminator of diet culture, and has received increasing scrutiny for its role in aggravating body image concerns and harmful eating behaviors.
-Beyond TikTok and Instagram, we know that at large — news, film, television, advertising — also tends to idolize thinness and apply moral value to foods.
+- Media and social media.
+Social media is a major disseminator of diet culture, and has received increasing scrutiny for its role in aggravating body image concerns and harmful eating behaviors.
+Beyond TikTok and Instagram, we know that media at large — news, film, television, advertising — also tends to idolize thinness and apply moral value to foods.

 - Food insecurity.
-Though eating disorders are often falsely perceived as affluent diseases, we know that
+Though eating disorders are often falsely perceived as affluent diseases, we know that food insecurity presents a significant risk factor for developing them.

 - Trauma.
-Those who experience and other
+Those who experience trauma and other adverse childhood experiences (ACEs) also have an increased chance.

 This is because one of the most powerful biological catalysts for eating disorder symptoms is energy deficit, which occurs when someone isn’t taking in enough calories to meet their body’s needs.
 And that’s the intended goal of most diets: to burn more calories than you eat.
 But restricting food intake and losing weight (or, in the case of children and adolescents, failing to grow as expected) can activate eating disorder thoughts and behaviors in those who are genetically vulnerable.
-In fact, this very course of events — a diet essentially “switching on” an eating disorder —
+In fact, this very course of events — a diet essentially “switching on” an eating disorder — is what happened to Equip’s co-founder when she was 10.

 In addition, a lot of the behaviors associated with following a diet — abiding by rules about what or when to eat, counting calories or macros, exercising to burn calories — are synonymous with eating disorder behaviors, and often praised in the context of a weight loss diet.
 People with certain temperament traits are also more likely to see their diet devolve into an eating disorder..
 Being highly conscientious, rule-following, perfectionistic, and achievement-oriented can make someone feel especially bound by the rules of the diet — and, later, to the rules of the eating disorder.